Souvlaki42/advent-of-code/README.md

 # Advent of Code

 My advent of code solutions starting from 2024.
-I'm using rust.
-I might do previous years as well.
+I'm using rust for now.
+I might use other languages or try other years' challenges in the future.

 > [!NOTE]
 > This is my personal repo for my solutions to the advent of code challenges.
-I'm not affiliated with advent of code in any way.
-> I don't include the input files in this repo, you can use your own or download them from the official website.
+> I don't include my input files in this repo, so you should use your own.
-> I'm not trying to compete with anyone, I just want to learn rust and do some challenges.
+> I'm not trying to compete with anyone, I just want to learn and have fun solving some challenges.

 > [!IMPORTANT]
 > This is not neccessarily the most optimal solution.
 I might do some optimizations later on.